splunk/public-o11y-docs/sp-oncall/spoc-integrations/microsoft-teams-integration-guide.rst

 the same email address.

--  Once Splunk>VictorOps has been added to a team, a **Welcome to VictorOps** card is displayed in that team’s General channel.
+-  Once Splunk>VictorOps has been added to a team, a **Welcome to VictorOps** card is displayed in that team's General channel.
 You may also execute the bot command *@Splunk VictorOps configure* to generate a new card in your current channel.
 Click the **Configure** button in this card to begin the process.
--  Click **Add Configuration**, then enter your On-Call org’s API ID and API Key. **IMPORTANT:** The MS Teams account being used to configure the Splunk>Victorops app must be a Team Owner and Organization Administrator
+-  Click **Add Configuration**, then enter your On-Call org's API ID and API Key. **IMPORTANT:** The MS Teams account being used to configure the Splunk>Victorops app must be a Team Owner and Organization Administrator